fedi-e2ee/public-key-directory-specification/Specification.md

 For this reason, users **SHOULD** encrypt all of their Protocol Messages, not just `Fireproof` messages.
 It is further **RECOMMENDED** for client software to make this encryption the default behavior.

+#### Malicious instance administrator also controls the Public Key Directory.

+**Status**: Open.

+Richard not only hosts Dave's account, but also controls the Public Key Directory used by the local constellation of Fediverse servers.
+Richard plans to use his privileged access to selectively reject Fireproof messages, lie about the history of the transparency log, etc.

+To address dishonest logs, users can rely on witness co-signatures (part of the Sigsum protocol) to ensure that history is unchanged between different perspectives.
+This aspect is addressable.

+Malicious, selective rejection of protocol messages cannot be addressed by construction.
+Instead, the independence of Public Key Directory operators from Fediverse instance administrators should be maintained.
+As this is a social mechanism, not a technological one, we consider this risk to remain open.

 ## Protocol Messages

 This section outlines the different message types that will be passed from the Fediverse Server to the Public Key